Official Website of the

 If you are struggling in your prayer life, Lent is a good time to start something new.
 The following offers a variety of ways to pray.

 This Lent, check out the offering from Little Rock Scripture Study, the internationally recognized Catholic program that began in the Diocese of Little Rock.
-Start an online or in-person study using these free articles, available in English and Spanish, that offer questions for group study, or consider "Powerful Pairings in the Bible" a series from Cackie Upchurch.
+Start an online or in-person study using these free articles, available in English and Spanish, that offer questions for group study.
 Looking to explore on your own?
 Use this helpful Q&A and guide for reading the Bible in chronological order.
 Do you like podcasts?
 If so, check out the "Bible in a Year Podcast," from Father Mike Schmitz.
 Other options include: "Lectio Divina" ("Divine Reading"), praying the daily readings accompanied by daily video or audio reflections from the U.S Conference of Catholic Bishops, Lectio: The Case for Jesus from Augustine Institute or Ascension Press, which also has some great offerings.

 Using the Sunday readings, reflect on the homilies of Bishop Anthony B. Taylor preached at Masses in parishes across Arkansas and beyond in English or Spanish.

 Have you tried eucharistic adoration?
 If not, Lent is a great time to grow your relationship with Jesus, who is truly present, body, blood, soul and divinity in the Blessed Sacrament at a Catholic church near you.
+The National Eucharistic Revival, which continues through June, offers "Revival: A Lenten Devotional for Eucharistic Renewal" to assist you in your time with Jesus in adoration.
 In 2022, Arkansas Catholic focused its Lent section on the Eucharist.
 Read how the real presence has touched the lives of priests and laypeople, examples of eucharistic miracles and how to show proper respect and reverence with our hearts and actions toward the Eucharist.
-Beginning in June, we will begin a three-year, nationwide Eucharistic Revival.
-The bishops of the United States say God wants to see a movement of Catholics across the United States, healed, converted, formed and unified by an encounter with Jesus in the Eucharist, and then sent out in mission.
+If your parish schedule doesn't work for you, visit the Shrine of Divine Mercy in Little Rock, which offers adoration every day except Mondays.

 Guided Lenten Studies, Reflections and Apps

-Several Catholic companies offer Lenten reflections, videos, prayers, apps and more for parishes, schools or individuals that can downloaded to your phone, watched online or received via email for those who prefer variety in their prayer and have no time to organize it on their own.
-Some of these include: Whole 40: Making a Spiritual Plan for Lent from FORMED, Best Lent Ever from Dynamic Catholic, Bishop Robert Barron Daily Lenten Reflections, Busted Halo, Ascension Lenten Companion and Hallow.
+Several Catholic organizations offer Lenten reflections, videos, prayers, apps and more for parishes, schools or individuals that can downloaded to your phone, watched online or received via email for those who prefer variety in their prayer and have no time to organize it on their own.
+Some of these include: The Seven Last Words with Scott Hahn, Whole 40: Making a Spiritual Plan for Lent from FORMED, Best Lent Ever from Dynamic Catholic, Bishop Robert Barron Daily Gospel Reflections, Busted Halo, Ascension Lenten homilies and companion reflections and Hallow.

 Liturgy of the Hours, Centering or Charismatic Prayer